Coalition for Rainforest Nations: History

 At the request of then Prime Minister of Papua New Guinea Sir Michael Somare, the participating nations have agreed to base the Secretariat for the Coalition for Rainforest Nations at Columbia University in the City of New York.
 The CfRN was formed after a speech given on May 10, 2005, at Columbia University by Somare.
+After its establishment, the CfRN launched a new method of environmental sustainability known as Reducing Emissions from Deforestation and Forest Degradation (REDD+).